actionless/pikaur/README.md

 # pikaur

 AUR helper with minimal dependencies.
-Review PKGBUILDs all in once, next build them all with minimal user interaction.
+Review PKGBUILDs all in once, next build them all without user interaction.

 Inspired by `pacaur`, `yaourt` and `yay`.